okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ## Healthchecks

 If the application malfunctions, the pod and container may still be running but the application may no longer be running.
 This is where health checks come in.

+Two types:

+1. Running a command in the container periodically
+2. Periodic checks on a URL